hashicorp/terraform-provider-google/website/docs/r/google_service_account.html.markdown

 * `description` - (Optional) A text description of the service account.
     Must be less than or equal to 256 UTF-8 bytes.

-* `project` - (Optional) The ID of the project that the service account will be created in.
-    Defaults to the provider project configuration.

 ## Attributes Reference